Guide

 Higher-rate, salary sacrifice (earnings between £12,570–£50,270) £5,000 £2,000 tax + £400 NI £2,600

 The salary sacrifice NI saving depends on which earnings band the contribution falls in.
-The NI rates used are 8% (on earnings £12,570–£50,270) and 2% (above £50,270) for 2026/27.
-Employer NI savings of 15% are not included in the figures above as they are a separate saving for the employer, though many pass this on to the employee's pension.
+NI rates: 8% on earnings £12,570–£50,270, 2% above £50,270.
+Employer NI savings of 15% are not included in the table.
+They are a separate saving for the employer, though many pass them on to your pension.

 Does the gross or net contribution go into the pension?